BaZom/VroomSniffer/notifier/README.md

 1. Open Telegram and search for `@BotFather`
 2. Start a chat with BotFather and send `/newbot`
 3. Follow the prompts to create your bot:
-   - Choose a name for your bot (e.g., "Caralyze Car Scraper")
+   - Choose a name for your bot (e.g., "VroomSniffer Car Scraper")
-   - Choose a username (must end with "bot", e.g., "caralyze_car_bot")
+   - Choose a username (must end with "bot", e.g., "vroomsniffer_car_bot")
 4. Save the bot token that BotFather gives you

 ### 2. Get Your Chat ID